 Managing SSH keys

-The SSH keys feature at your UpCloud control panel provides an easy public key management and allows you to apply the authentication method to any new server.
+The SSH keys feature at your UpCloud Control Panel provides easy public key management that allows you to quickly apply the authentication method to any new Cloud Server.

 Adding keys